xolox/vim-lua-inspect/README.md

 This variable isn't really an option but if you want to avoid loading the `luainspect.vim` plug-in you can set this variable to any value in your [vimrc script](http://vimdoc.sourceforge.net/htmldoc/starting.html#vimrc):

     :let g:loaded_luainspect = 1

+### The `g:lua_inspect_warnings` option

+When LuaInspect reports warnings about unused variables, wrong argument counts, etc. they are automatically shown in a [location list window](http://vimdoc.sourceforge.net/htmldoc/quickfix.html#location-list).
+If you don't like this add the following to your [vimrc script](http://vimdoc.sourceforge.net/htmldoc/starting.html#vimrc):

+    :let g:lua_inspect_warnings = 0

 ### The `g:lua_inspect_events` option